Tag Archive: Christmas

 Stainless steel tri-ply 9cm mini pan: £24.00

 Looking for larger sets and bundles?
-We have a more extensive gift guide here so between the two you’re sure to find the perfect gift for your foodie loved on!
+We have a more extensive gift guide here so between the two you’re sure to find the perfect gift for the foodie in your life.

 Comments Off on Charred Hispi Cabbage with a Hazelnut and Stilton Crumb